LZIP LZMA benchmarks Tar archives

 9 | 0.400 | 116.2 |

 Compression of very noisy datasets: why is there often little advantage in noisy geoscience datasets for high compression settings?
 At the most basic level, lossless compression is about finding redundancies in the files.
 Self-similarities, autocorrelation, and the like.
 Nature is an incredibly powerful random number generator–the opposite of what compression algorithms need.
 In contrast to the high-SNR image and text data used by most of the populace, scientists, and geoscientists in particular have instruments that use a very large dynamic range with high sensitivity.
-For the radio science and scientific camera domains (two areas of my expertise), this typically means 16-bit high speed ADCs where most of the time, several bits are uniformly zero, and the rest of the bits are highly random, with a slowly changing bias value.
+For the radio science and scientific camera domains, this typically means 16-bit high speed ADCs where most of the time, several bits are uniformly zero, and the rest of the bits are highly random, with a slowly changing bias value.

 In practical terms, a trivial lossless compression algorithm eliminates those high bits that are so often zero, but even a very advanced lossless algorithm will have trouble getting further compression benefit vs. CPU cycles on typical remote sensing datasets.